Service standards and best practice

 Industry leading technology

 Of course, technology is constantly changing and being the best is always a moving goal.
 We’re fully committed to investing in the latest technological and operational improvements – systems, training, and processes.
-We fully endorse continual service improvement (CSI as it’s known in ITIL).
+We fully endorse continual service improvement (CSI as it’s known in SDI/ITIL).
 And there’s no point in reinventing the wheel either.

 Working in partnership with you

 Furthermore, we see our relationship with our clients as a full partnership.
 Very often we compliment your existing internal IT team.
 We want to be sure that our IT support services meet, or even exceed, the same stringent standards as you have yourselves, and we want to be able to link with your own processes as seamlessly as we can.

 Having mature and clearly defined processes, supported by the best systems currently available, means that we can be consistent, thorough, efficient and keep our costs down.
 These are benefits we can pass onto you.